Sobolev and isoperimetric inequalities with monomial weights: Weighted Sobolev inequality

 Moreover, from this Sobolev inequality one can deduce the following isoperimetric inequality (with nonoptimal constant) on this manifold

 \end{rem}

-To end this section, we give an immediate consequence of the weighted Sobolev inequality.
+To end this section, we give an immediate consequence of Theorem \ref{sob}.
 Recall that in \cite{CR} we wanted to prove inequality \eqref{ddf} for $n=2$ and that, after a change of variables, we saw that it is equivalent to the Sobolev inequality \eqref{sobolev} with a monomial weight.

 \begin{cor} Let $\alpha_1,...,\alpha_n$ be real numbers such that $\alpha_i\in[0,1)$.
 There exists a constant $C$ such that for all $u\in C^1_c(\mathbb R^n)$,

 where $p_*=\frac{pD}{D-p}$ and $D=n+\frac{\alpha_1}{1-\alpha_1}+\cdots+\frac{\alpha_n}{1-\alpha_n}$. \end{cor}